LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 - Sharing EBS snapshots between accounts requires the snapshot to be decrypted first, then encrypted in the 2nd account
 - EBS encryption can be enabled by default at the account level - this is disabled by default

+#### Data Volume Wiping

+If you delete an EBS volume, it is overwritten with 0's by AWS before it can be allocated to a new volume.

+There is no need to manually wipe data - if an exam question asks this, then doing nothing is the correct answer!

 ### Protecting EFS with KMS

 - You cannot encrypt an existing EFS, so you must create a new EFS that is encrypted.